 Loans and personal finance are not just ways of funding your business; they also prevent it from drowning.
 A loan is one of the means of keeping your business breathing or even as a way to get start-up capital.
 However, to finance your business or getting cash through a loan, you must negotiate to spread the loan repayment for a longer period.
 This would reduce the burden on your business.

 Since you are an entrepreneur, you can fund your business through personal finance when you are short of cash but do not make it a habit.
 Ensure you separate business finance from personal finance.
 In fact, one great way of ensuring that your small business stays liquid is to reduce the amount of personal drawing you make from the business.
+Seek help for advice about compulsory liquidation if ever the need arises.

 Why is liquidity important for your small business?